nico-aero/Detox/docs/Guide.Contributing.md

 ###### 2. Running Detox E2E Coverage Tests

-Detox has a suite of end-to-end tests to test its own API while developing (and for regression); We maintain a special application that is "tested" against Detox's API, but essentially, it's the API that is tested, not the app.
+Detox has a suite of end-to-end tests to test its own API while developing (and for regression); We maintain a special application that is "tested" against Detox’s API, but essentially, it’s the API that is tested, not the app.

 To run the tests, you must first build the native code and then run based on your target of choice (Android / iOS):